 What Is Plaque?

 Dental plaque is the soft, sticky film that builds up on your teeth and under your gums.
-It starts forming as soon as you the time you last finished brushing, in other words, it is constantly trying to accumulate on your teeth.
+It starts forming soon after you finish brushing.
+In other words, plaque is constantly accumulating on your teeth.
 And guess what?
 It contains millions of bacteria!
 When you eat—especially carbohydrates or sugar—you’re not the only one getting a meal…so are the bacteria on your teeth.
 After these bacteria dine on sugar, they produce acids that erode your tooth enamel and cause cavities.

 That’s why good daily oral hygiene is essential to preventing tooth decay and protecting your smile from the bacteria in plaque.
 To prevent plaque buildup, remember to brush at least twice a day and floss once a day.
 Drinking water and chewing sugar-free gum after meals and snacks can also help!